-Ivanka Trump Wears A Black Low Cut Tank Top At Roundtable Discussion
+Ivanka Trump Wears A Black Low-Cut Tank Top At Roundtable Discussion

 Since its introduction in July 2018, the program has been very successful, and over 350 companies have agreed to train more than 14 million students and low-skilled workers.

 In honor of the occasion, Ivanka wore an emerald green suit, with a black tank top underneath.
 Though the skintight top was on the low-cut side, in nonetheless looked chic.
-The blazer worn over was single breasted and featured two oversized buttons, though she did not use them.
+The blazer was single-breasted and featured two oversized buttons, though she did not use them.

 A pair of green paper-bag pants completed the look.
 The high-waisted nature highlighted her slim figure, and was very on-trend with recent fashion.
 The pants also cropped halfway down the shin so that she could show off a pair of sleek black patent leather pumps.